top of page

 Narrative therapy is a therapeutic approach that focuses on the stories individuals tell about their lives.
 It operates on the premise that these narratives shape our identities and influence our experiences.
 By exploring and re-authoring these stories, individuals can gain a deeper understanding of themselves and their circumstances, leading to personal growth and healing.

-• Externalization: This technique involves separating the person from their problems.
+This technique involves separating the person from their problems.
 By viewing issues as external entities, individuals can address them without feeling overwhelmed or defined by them.
+This separation allows for a clearer perspective, making it easier to tackle challenges head-on.

-• Deconstruction: Narrative therapy encourages individuals to deconstruct their stories to identify underlying beliefs and assumptions.
+Narrative therapy encourages individuals to deconstruct their stories to identify underlying beliefs and assumptions.
 This process helps in recognizing how these narratives may limit personal growth.
+By breaking down these stories, clients can see the patterns that have shaped their lives and begin to challenge them.

-• Re-authoring: Clients are guided to rewrite their stories, focusing on their strengths, values, and preferred outcomes.
+Clients are guided to rewrite their stories, focusing on their strengths, values, and preferred outcomes.
 This re-authoring process empowers individuals to envision new possibilities for their lives.
+It’s about taking control and crafting a narrative that reflects their true selves.

-• Unique Outcomes: Therapists help clients identify moments in their lives where they acted contrary to their problem-saturated stories.
+Therapists help clients identify moments in their lives where they acted contrary to their problem-saturated stories.
 These unique outcomes serve as evidence of resilience and strength.
+Recognising these moments can inspire hope and motivate individuals to continue their journey of change.

 The Role of the Therapist